Hello, baking fanatics—I can’t wait for you to try this new recipe! This 1-Bowl > Mix > Bake Banana Sourdough Seed Loaf is out of this world!

 If you’re the kind of person that loves to experiment in the kitchen, then perhaps you could try making your own.
 All you need is organic (preferred) gluten-free brown rice flour, a good clean source of water (spring water or filtered water is ideal) and follow these steps from Whole New Mom, or these instructions from Cultures for Health if you purchase their starter kit.

 Please note that not all gluten-free sourdough recipes on the web are vegan.
 You can still bake up good loaves without eggs and dairy.
 It’s possible, so don’t worry.

-The process might seem a little intimidating at first but once you get familiar with fermentation, it’s actually a lot of fun and very rewarding.
-It’s a great food science experiment, get your kids to help!
+The process might seem a little intimidating at first, but once you get familiar with fermentation, it’s a lot of fun and very rewarding.
+It’s a very educational food science experiment, get your kids to help!

 This Banana Sourdough Seed Loaf recipe should be pretty easy for experienced sourdough bakers.
 If you’ve never made anything with a gluten-free sourdough before, consider starting here.

 Here are some visuals to help you make this recipe.

 Like me, you can master your Gluten-Free and Vegan baking skills with the help of the Gluten-Free Baking Academy, This course is terrific, plus Heather Crosby (the teacher) taught me to use the best gluten-free ingredients, without any yucky unwanted fillers.
 If you’re interested, there are usually two sessions per year.

 If you have questions about this recipe or fermentation, let me know!